michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 119

 1. א ALEPH.
-Blessed are the undefiled in the way, who walk in the law of the Lord.undefiled: or, perfect, or, sincere
+Blessed are the undefiled in the way, who walk in the law of the Lord.

 2. Blessed are they that keep his testimonies, and that seek him with the whole heart.